363 Pawley Hall

 (4) or SED 3001 - Public Education for Prospective K-12 Teachers (2)

 (includes a 50-hour field assignment in the major in addition to course time.)

 Overall GPA of at least 2.80 is required to enroll.
 May only be retaken once.
-A minimum grade of a B or 3.0 is required for STEP application.
+A minimum grade of a B is required for STEP application.
 Must be completed no less than one semester before application to STEP.

 Courses to be taken during the STEP Program:

 Additional professional course requirements for Modern Language majors:

 Retention in the program is based on student demonstration of the characteristics, skills, and conduct of members of the teaching profession.

 Retention in the SEHS professional education programs